Botswana - Kujwana

 Moklowane Camp is north west of Kujwana Camp near the Matsebi River.
 There are five treehouses built two metres off the ground boasting great views of the open flood plains.
 Each tree-house has running water and a flush loo.

-On a longer safari you may also have one night sleeping out in the open on raised wooden platforms in the bush - designed for adventurous travellers who want to sleep out under the stars.
-Sleep on bedrolls, with mosquito nets, washstands and bush loos supplied.
+Adventurers who want a night out under the stars will love sleeping on the raised wooden platforms.
+You sleep on bedrolls, with mosquito nets, washstands and bush loos supplied (there is no running water).
 This option usually requires a minimum of 4 people and is not available between December and February.

-Between March and November the seven night safaris start on a Saturday or a Tuesday.
+The preferred arrival day for the seven night safaris (between March and November) is Saturday.
 It is also possible to do just the first five nights if you are short of time.
-Ten night safaris are possible for groups of four or more.
+Ten night safaris may be possible for groups of four or more.

 Sample Itinerary for Kujwana